-- Review and recommend the following for approval by the Board on an annual basis or more frequently as circumstances dictate: - Risk strategy covering Risk appetite, Risk management framework encapsulating risk infrastructure, framework for risk policies and procedures, adequacy of risk staffing and implementation plan.
-In addition, any major changes in the risk rating approaches followed by the Group will also be reviewed and recommended to the Board - Portfolio limits relating to the key risk exposures undertaken by the Bank - Risk and compliance framework and overall control environment - ii.
+- i.
+Review and recommend the following for approval by the Board on an annual basis or more frequently as circumstances dictate: - a.
+Risk strategy covering Risk appetite, Risk management framework encapsulating risk infrastructure, framework for risk policies and procedures, adequacy of risk staffing and implementation plan.
+In addition, any major changes in the risk rating approaches followed by the Group will also be reviewed and recommended to the Board. - b.
+Portfolio limits relating to the key risk exposures undertaken by the Bank. - c.
+Risk and compliance framework and overall control environment. - ii.
 Monitor the alignment of ADIB's risk profile with its approved risk strategy and risk appetite. - iii.
-Receive regular reports from the Group Chief Risk Officer on the Group's major risk exposure, monitor significant financial and other risk exposures; and review the steps taken by the management to control such risks within the approved risk appetite of the Group. - iv.
+Receive regular reports from the Group Chief Risk Officer on the Group's major risk exposure, monitor significant financial and other risk exposures; and review the steps taken by the management to control such risks within the approved risk appetite of the Group. iv.
 Review annual Internal Capital Adequacy Assessment Process (ICAAP) plan and recommend its approval to the Board. - v.
 Review and recommend Corporate Governance framework encapsulating the structure of the Board Subcommittees, roles and responsibilities of Board and Board Subcommittees. - vi.
 Review and recommend Key risk policies including credit risk, market risk, trading risk, liquidity risk, and operational risk. - vii.
 Review and recommend to the Board other policies including Business Continuity Management, Disaster Recovery, Asset Liability Management, Anti Money Laundering, and impairment or any other policy identified by the Committee. - viii.
 Review and recommend the annual funding and liquidity plan (including contingency funding plan). - ix.
-Ensure through Group Chief Risk Officer that the common standards, policies, measurement and reporting of risks at the enterprise level. - Review and recommend the Delegation of Authority matrix of the Group relating to the credit for approval by the Board. - xi.
+Ensure through Group Chief Risk Officer that the common standards, policies, measurement and reporting of risks at the enterprise level. - x.
+Review and recommend the Delegation of Authority matrix of the Group relating to the credit for approval by the Board. - xi.
 Review and confirm to the Board at least annually the effectiveness of the risk management Organisation, and adequacy of management's resources, infrastructure and control framework to implement Group's approved risk policies and methodologies. - xii.
 Review reports from regulatory agencies or internal audit relating to risk issues, and monitor management's responses.

 The Committee gets regular updates and reports from the Group Risk Management function and the Enterprise Risk Committee (ERC).
 The ERC ensures that the Bank's enterprise risk management framework, related policies, systems and practices are fully aligned with the Board approved strategy and risk appetite.
-The ERC also ensures that risk governance of the bank is sufficiently robust to meet the needs of the business.
+The ERC also ensures that risk governance of the Bank is sufficiently robust to meet the needs of the business.

-The Group Governance and Risk Policy Committee held five meetings during 2017.
-The detail of membership and their attendance is as under:
+The Group Governance and Risk Policy Committee held five meetings during 2018.
+The detail of membership and their attendance is as below:

 Name Position No. of meetings attended

-Khalifa Matar Al Mheiri Chairman 4
+Khalifa Matar Al Mheiri Chairman 5

-Kantic Dasgupta - Non Board member Ex Chairman and subject matter expert 1

-Tirad M. Mahmoud, Group Chief Executive Officer Vice Chairman 0

 Juma Khamis Mugheer Al Khaili Member 4

 Dr Sami Ali Al Amri Member 5

-Abdulla Bin Aqueeda Al Muhairi Member 4
+Abdulla Bin Aqueeda Al Muhairi Member 3

-Brian Belcher, Group Chief Risk Officer Non-voting member 5
+Brian Belcher, Group Chief Risk Officer Non-voting member 4